 Trim Tab Pump Location

-The trim tab pump is located in the rigging area behind the aft wall inside the starboard console.
-The hydraulic fluid level should be checked on an annual basis or anytime there is evidence of a leak.
+The trim tab pump is located behind the aft wall inside the starboard console.
+The hydraulic fluid levels should be checked on an annual basis or anytime there is evidence of a leak.

 USB CHARGING OUTLET